Jeff Monson: Personal life

-Monson has two children from his first marriage, Michaela and Josh.
-He has a daughter, Willow, from his second marriage.
-He now has a fourth child from a Russian woman.
-Monson is a Christian and has said he prayed to God before every match.
+Monson has two children from his first marriage.
+He has a daughter from his second marriage, and a fourth child with a Russian woman.
+Monson married his wife Ekaterina on October 7, 2024.

 In late 2008, Monson spraypainted an anarchy symbol, peace symbol, "no war", and "no poverty" on the Washington State Capitol in photographs published in ESPN The Magazine.
 Charged with first-degree criminal mischief, Monson pled guilty in July 2009.

+On February 16, 2023, Monson declared that he was in the process of renouncing his U.S. citizenship.
+"This spring, I'll only have my Russian passport," he said, "I do not agree with the American foreign policy, they keep meddling in the affairs of other countries, people are suffer[ing] because of them.
+Yes, I have children in the United States, but I love Russia and the Russians."
+On May 23, 2023, Monson officially renounced his American citizenship.

+Monson converted to Islam on June 19, 2024, in Moscow.